jina-ai/finetuner/docs/design/design-decisions.md

 ## DL backend support

-The decision on supporting Pytorch, Keras and Paddle as deep learning backend is fixed.
+The decision on supporting PyTorch, Keras and Paddle as deep learning backend is fixed.
 We shall try our best effort to maintain a consistent behavior across these three backends.
 This will make the Finetuner project framework-agnostic, and serve better our diversified community.

 This decision mostly affect the implementation and design of `Tuner` and `Tailor`.
 In particular, `Tuner` is a good example to show such requirement can be done beautifully.
 Please read the source code behind Tuner and observe the unified interface there.